mahavedalla/mahavedalla/docs/questions/khanda/how-many-kinds-of-feeling-are-there.md

-# How many kinds of feeling are there?
+Question: How many kinds of feeling are there?
 Answer in Brief: -
  Category: Khanda
 Sutta References: MN 44